menu

 The kinetic chain principle applies here with absolute precision: Bigger joints must do their job first.
 The wrist must be locked and aligned before the foreknuckle can even hope to channel force.
 The shoulder must stabilize the wrist, the spine must rotate to drive the shoulder, the hips must power the spine, and the legs must ground the hips.
 Only when the entire chain is engaged—from the ground up through the comparatively massive joints of the leg, hip, spine, and shoulder—can the small finger joints safely and effectively deliver the concentrated pressure of the foreknuckle strike.

 This is why foreknuckle training is never approached in isolation.
 It is the culmination of the complete kinetic chain, not a shortcut around it.
-Neglect the larger joints, and the smaller joints will fail—both in power transmission and in structural integrity.

 Bamboo Kung Fu's Dynamic Conditioning Method: Finger Stab Training